diffix/reference/docs/attacks.md

 | Fredrik | ...  | ...       | ...          | Cairo |                                      |
 | Günther | ...  | ...       | ...          | Cairo |                                      |

-### AID sets become the UNION of their constituent parts
+### AID sets are merged

 Say we are joining two instances of the same `patients` table. `ssn` has been defined as the AID column.
 Under this particular scheme of handling AIDs the resulting AID set for a row is the union of the AID sets of the rows that are joined.
+In other words we merge the AID columns within a type.

 If we joined the rows from `left` and `right` on the `City` columns: